jun0187/SecureTransactionHistoryModule/README.md

 yarn start
 ```

-### If you are using IOS simulator > Please ensure u go to: Feature > Face ID / Touch ID > Enrolled
+#### If you are using IOS simulator > Please ensure u go to: Feature > Face ID / Touch ID > Enrolled

-Login with Success: Feature > Face ID / Touch ID > Matching Face/Touch
+- Login with Success: Feature > Face ID / Touch ID > Matching Face/Touch
-Login with Failed: Feature > Face ID / Touch ID > Non-matching Face/Touch
+- Login with Failed: Feature > Face ID / Touch ID > Non-matching Face/Touch

-### If you are using Android emulator > Please enable your fingerprint at phone settings
+#### If you are using Android emulator > Please enable your fingerprint at phone settings

-Login with Success: Select the VALID fingerprint that u have set in the settings
+- Login with Success: Select the VALID fingerprint that u have set in the settings
-Login with Failed: Select the INVALID fingerprint that u have set in the settings
+- Login with Failed: Select the INVALID fingerprint that u have set in the settings

-## ISSUE
+## EXTRA: INSTALLATION ISSUE

-If you're having error while install, will recommend you to delete /ios and /android folder and recreate back with following cmd
+> If you're having error while install, will recommend you to delete /ios and /android folder and recreate back with following cmd

 ```bash
 ## Install eject module ##